ngencokamin/sh-imessage-setup/README.md

 ### Setup

+1. Open a new terminal window on your Mac
-1. On your Mac, clone this repo to whatever folder you would like
+2. Run `git clone https://github.com/ngencokamin/sh-imessage-setup.git` to clone this repo to your device
-2. Navigate into the cloned folder with `cd sh-imessage-setup`
+3. Navigate into the cloned folder with `cd sh-imessage-setup`
-3. Add run permissions with `chmod +x setup.sh`
+4. Add run permissions with `chmod +x setup.sh`
-4. Run `./setup.sh` and follow the prompts from the script
+5. Run `./setup.sh` and follow the prompts from the script

 ### Automating Startup